A free chunky yarn crochet pattern that teaches you how to make a knit look crochet hat.

 - pattern is worked from top to bottom

-- sl st to join into the top of the 1st stitch & not your chain.
+- sl st to join into the chain stitch from the beginning of the round.

 - your chain at the beginning of each round does not count as a stitch

 - check your stitch count!
 Missing a stitch here or there is common with the criss-cross pattern.

 round 1: work 8 sc in magic circle, sl st to join (8sts)

 round 2: ch 1, 2 hdc in each st around, sl st to join (16sts)